[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 Peer pressure is a term like teenager, in that it has been invented to talk about a script that crams young adults backward into the role of children.
 Calling young adults teenagers is a way to marginalize them from adult society, including both opportunity and responsibility.
 Peer pressure is a by product of that.

 Children learn early in most families that the parent’s role is primarily about transportation and funding.
 In the institutional classrooms, parents are rarely referred to as sources of wisdom or desirable to have relationships with.
-Each generation of children is usually taught it is the smartest and will save the world from all the folly of previous generations.
+Each generation of children is usually taught that it is the smartest and will save the world from all the folly of previous generations.

 Cultural propaganda encourages parents not to expect good relationships with their children.
-Parents think they are not fit to teach the children hardly anything, despite being products of the same system.
+Parents think they are not fit to teach their children hardly anything, despite being products of the same system.
 It is a vicious circle that distorts and destroys family interactions.